 Pension plans formerly operated in an environment in which liability values were rarely marked to market, and where smoothing and deferred recognition were the norm.
 But much has changed.
 The size and scope of today's plans often overshadow the resources dedicated to managing them.
 Mature plans may be closed or in various stages of run-off.
 Accounting and pension funding rules have also translated their mark-to-market asset-liability (i.e., surplus) risk onto their plan sponsors via balance sheet and cash-flow requirements.
 Further changes to income statement recognition are also expected.
 All the above contributes to a more risk-aware environment than ever and an increased appetite for a liability-driven investing approach.
-Currently, poor funding ratios are a result of inadequacies of past approaches are seen in the current poor funded ratios of most pension plans.*
+The inadequacies of past approaches are seen in the current poor funded ratios of most pension plans.*

-Read this brief article for an overview of recently announced pension accounting changes from the international Accounting Standards Board and hear from three of BlackRock's LDI and accounting experts on the broader implications.
+Read this brief article for an overview of the announced changes and hear from three of BlackRock's LDI and accounting experts on the broader implications.

 To achieve pension plan investment goals, investment risk should be spent wisely.
 LDI seeks to make the best use of any investment risk budget by focusing on the risks that are deemed most rewarded as well as those likely to help improve the plan's funded status, while simultaneously reducing unintended or unattractive risks.
 In short, risk measurement and management are the backbone of any liability-centric framework.
 The secret to a successful LDI approach is bringing together investment opportunities, costs, and risks—a tall task.